Self-driving vehicle maker Arrival partners with digital mapping company Here

 High-quality digital mapping systems are crucial for directing self-driving cars, which need to know the precise location of traffic lights, lane markings and other objects that create obstacles.
 Enhanced performance of its fleets will help reduce carbon emissions, Arrival said.

-Major carmakers including Tesla (TSLA.O) and BMW (BMWG.DE) are adopting the technology despite huge costs, as the auto industry faces tightening Carbon dioxide emissions standards in Europe and China.
+Major carmakers including Tesla and BMW are adopting the technology despite huge costs, as the auto industry faces tightening Carbon dioxide emissions standards in Europe and China.

 Here’s software development tools also provide offline functions including route calculation, location search and turn-by-turn navigation, Arrival said.